robert-westenberger/knowledgebase/programming-puzzles.md

 - Initialize a variable to capture arguments from invocations made during the throttle phase.
 - Return an anonymous function, which is a wrapper for the original function that handles the throttling and capturing of args.

-If the function is being throttled, then all we do is capture the last arguments made.
+If the function is being throttled, then all we do is capture the arguments.
+This is done by just setting the args to our `lastArgs` variable.
 ```
 export function throttle<T extends (...args:any[]) => any>(func: T, wait: number): T {